Neuffexx/DisplayKeys-IS/README.md

 ## Whats Next?
 Well I plan to add/improve on the following (in no particular order):
 - Clean Up UI
-  - Make preview more accurate to final result
+  - +Make Preview more accurate to final result
 - Improve Image Splitting Logic
 - Automate Image Assignment to Profiles !
 BaseCamp Software !
 (Need to look into how)
 - Add Saving/Loading presets aka. profiles